BroncsT/sagip/SOUND_STOP_FIX.md

 # Emergency Sound Stop Fix

 ## Problem
-The emergency alarm sound was continuing to play even after the rescuer clicked "Respond Now" or tapped on the notification.
+The emergency alarm sound was continuing to play even after:
+- **Rescuers** clicked "Respond Now" or tapped on the notification
+- **Seniors** clicked on the alert when a rescuer accepted their SOS

 ## Root Causes
 The app had multiple issues causing sound to continue: